leaflabs/www.leaflabs.com/pages/about.md

 computing board built around a new-to-market ARM Cortex-M3 32-bit microcontroller.
-These controllers were more powerful and had a larger feature set than the most popular existing 8-bit chips, and were rapidly decreasing in cost, but were signifiantly less accessible due to a combined dearth of toolchain integration, functional and human-readable peripheral libraries, and hardware platforms that met the common sense expecations of modern folks.
+These controllers were more powerful and had a larger feature set than the most popular existing 8-bit chips, and were rapidly decreasing in cost, but were significantly less accessible due to a combined dearth of toolchain integration, functional and human-readable peripheral libraries, and hardware platforms that met the common sense expectations of modern folks.
 After several production pitfalls and financial droughts, in 2010 the team finally released the Maple and Maple Mini boards with an open source software development toolchain.